8 keys to create an effective annual plan for 2025

 There’s really no magic spell here.
 Even where the plan is built bottom-up, it’s the leadership team who must evangelise and energise the company around it.
 And for the finance team, obviously, that’s the CFO or Finance Director.
 Today, the CFO role is arguably more about communication and leadership skills than your command of Excel.

-Gainsight CFO Alka Tandan made a conscious shift during the current economic downturn.
+Gainsight CFO, Alka Tandan made a conscious shift during the current economic downturn.
 “I became much more vocal and increased my communication.
 I started CFO office hours for the company where people could come and ask me questions.
 I started a finance newsletter for the company.
 I started doing a lot more education about what happens in a turbulent economic climate because I realised many of our employees had only seen the good times.”

-That’s evergreen advice, but applies directly toy our annual plan.
+That’s evergreen advice but applies directly to your annual plan.
 Teams will have questions, particularly where their resources are impacted.
-You need to anticipate and pre-empt these questions where possible, and give the context necessary for everyone to make sense of the plan.
+You need to anticipate and pre-empt these questions where possible and give the context necessary for everyone to make sense of the plan.

 Most importantly, keep the long-term strategy in mind.
 A one-year plan can be controversial or hard to swallow for some.
 But if it’s clearly tied to the company’s mission and vision - if people can see how their work will pay off in time - it’s far easier to keep the team rowing in the same direction.